ew947202/obsidian_vault/00 Meta/03 PTIs/Access to MDA241-014.md

 ---
 ## Daily Log
 ### [[2024-08-19]]
-- [ ] Reached out to [[Clayton Chinn]] to see if this request was approved and if we should change the POC
+- [x] Reached out to [[Clayton Chinn]] to see if this request was approved and if we should change the POC
+	- [x] Approved, added user and changed POC
 ---